|Rewards Rating:||3.9 / 5|

 The combined portfolio of Marriott, Starwood and Ritz-Carlton hotels offers the best coverage of any hotel network in the world, with more than 7,000 hotels in 130+ countries.
 In other words, cardholders are practically guaranteed to find a rewards room at various price points anywhere you want to travel.

-The Hilton Honors American Express Surpass card offers one of the largest welcome bonuses currently available among rewards cards: 125,000 points when you spend $2,000 in the first three months.
-Using these points to pay for stays at the lowest tier of Hilton hotel means you can get up to 25 rewards nights, more than twice than what you could get with the IHG Rewards Club Premier’s sign-up bonus.
+The Hilton Honors American Express Surpass card offers one of the largest welcome bonuses currently available among rewards cards: 150,000 points when you spend $2,000 in the first three months, plus a $150 statement credit after your first purchase on the card within the first three months.
+Using these points to pay for stays at the lowest tier of Hilton hotel means you can get up to 30 rewards nights, more than twice than what you could get with the IHG Rewards Club Premier’s sign-up bonus.
 Unlike the IHG Premier, however, Hilton Honors Surpass cardholders only receive an annual rewards night after spending $15,000.
 The rewards night at an IHG property doesn’t have a spend requirement attached.

 Although the value of Hilton Honors points (0.5 cents apiece) are roughly the same as IHG points, it’s a more lucrative card when it comes to the overall value of the rewards you earn.
 Factoring in the earnings rate and estimated point value, each dollar of spending gets you an estimated 2.37 cents in rewards value — much better than the 0.9 cents you get with the IHG Rewards Club Premier card.